China–Morocco relations: Health

-Political relations
+Sovereignty issues

 Morocco follows the one China principle.
 It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
 It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

 In June 2020, Morocco was one of 53 countries that backed the Hong Kong national security law at the United Nations.
 In October 2020, Morocco was one of 46 countries that signed a joint statement supporting China's Xinjiang policies.

+Western Sahara conflict

 With regard to the issue of Western Sahara conflict, as a permanent member of the UN Security Council, China supported Resolution 2240 in 2018 and resolution 2602 in 2021, which urged all parties to resume dialogue, in good faith, towards a just, lasting and mutually acceptable political solution, "which will provide for the self determination of the people of Western Sahara", Zhang Jun, the Chinese representative to the UN encouraged the new Envoy to push forward with the political process, adding that his country will continue to hold an objective and fair position on the issue.
+China abstained from voting on Resolution 2797 at the United Nations Security Council on 31 October 2025, citing "imbalances" in the resolution drafted by the United States, which endorsed Morocco's 2007 Autonomy Proposal to resolve the conflict.
+Morocco considered China's position "a diplomatic victory".